 Omega 3 & 6

-Omega-3 and omega-6 fats control important hormones in the body, they’re both important so if your dog eats too much or too little of either one, then those hormones and his immune system will be out of balance.
-Good sources of Omegas are flax seeds or oil, chia seeds or oil, hemp oil, mung beans, green veg and pumpkins.
+Omega-3 and Omega-6 fats control important hormones in the body, they’re both important so if your dog eats too much or too little of either one, then those hormones and his immune system will be out of balance.
+Good sources of Omegas are flax seeds or oil, chia seeds or oil, hemp oil, mung beans, green veg, and pumpkins.
 You can also make organic hemp milk for your dogs and mix it in their food.

 We don't recommend fish oils as our oceans are now polluted with poisonous metals such as mercury, other industrial chemicals as well as radiation from the likes of Fukushima which are ingested/absorbed by the fish and passed down through the food chain.
-Here is a pure form of omega 3 extracted from algae nothingfishy

 Plant-Based Recipes for Dogs